tmax818/resume/tylerMaxwell.md

   + Provided relevant feedback and guidance on course work and assignments.

 - **[Nucamp]**, Bellevue, WA *Instructor*, February 2020 - Present
-  + Delivered instruction via Zoom to groups of 8 to 12 students in web development.
+  + Delivered instruction via Zoom to groups of 8 to 12 students in web development and Python Fundamentals.
-  + Managed and adapted instruction based on students' progress and proficiency with React and Redux.
+  + Managed and adapted instruction based on student progress and proficiency with React and Redux.
   + Monitored student progress using formal and informal assessment tools both proscribed and self generated.

 - **[Girls Who Code]**, Glendale, CA *Facilitator*, June 2019 - August 2019